-In some cases, linearization point depends on the execution

-Define a formal model for executions!
+- In some cases, the linearization point depends on the execution Imagine a "check if one should lock" (not recommended!) - Define a formal model for executions!

 Properties of concurrent method executions

 - Method executions take time

 - May overlap

 - Method execution = operation

 - Defined by invocation and response events

 - Duration of method call

 - Interval between the events